sahasgundapaneni/Sahasgundapaneni/README.md

 ### Hi there!
 You happened to stumble upon the profile of.....

 # SAHAS GUNDAPANENI
-#### Computer Science professional with experience in software engineering, full-stack development, and cloud technologies.
-Proficient in leveraging AWS tools and modern programming languages to build scalable, efficient, and user-friendly solutions.
+#### Computer Science professional with experience in Generative AI and software development(Machine Learning).
 Here's a quick look at my journey.

 [📖 Master of Science in Computer Science](https://www.cise.ufl.edu/academics/graduate/masters-program/)